MartinDrumel/martin-drumel-pirali-research-group/content/event/2021_ISMS/202106_ISMS_Spaniol_Freaction/index.md

 # postcode: '61801'
 # country: USA

-summary: Jean-Thibaut Spaniol - TI05
+summary: Jean-Thibaut Spaniol - RA14
-abstract: ""
+abstract: "test"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.